-Budapest, Hungary – Ferencvaros was one of the most revered sides in Europe before fading away from the scene for almost 25 years.
-The Hungarian champions are now back into the big stage against the top sides in Europe.
+Budapest, Hungary – Ferencvaros was one of the most revered sides in Europe before fading away from the scene for almost 25 years, but the Hungarian champions are now back into the big stage of the Champions League against the top sides in Europe.

 Who are Ferencvaros?